 Every important Roman town had an amphitheatre where people watched gladiators and wild animals fight to death.
 Professional gladiators trained in special schools.
 The murmillo gladiators wore bronze helmets which protected the face and neck.

-Read the text more carefully to complete Susan's notes.
+carefully to complete Susan's notes.